Stock Images – Best Practice Guide

 Don’t Pick the First Image You Set Eyes On

-Look For Imagery that is Unique and Original
+Look For Imagery that is Unique and Original: Stock Images Usage & Best Practice Guide

-The best image often isn’t the most obvious, which is why it pays to take your time when searching for photos and illustrations.
-Think about what you want the image to say, who your target audience is, where it is going to be in use, and what platforms it will be used on.
-Your content will benefit from imagery that is original and avoids being a cliché.
+The best image often isn’t the most obvious, so it pays to take your time searching for photos and illustrations.
+Think about what you want the image to say, who your target audience is, where it will be used, and what platforms it will be used on.
+Your content will benefit from original imagery and avoid being a cliché.

 Don’t Use Abstract Images Or Figures: Guide To Stock Images